-Your job as the CEO, Owner, or President, is to make sure they are ready, and that no one gets off-track or gives up before seeing the results of their efforts.
+Your job as the CEO, business owner, or President, is to make sure they are ready, and that no one gets off-track or gives up before seeing the results of their efforts.
 Too many companies stop just short of fame because they did not have a shared vision, a clear plan, and a team that could make it happen.

-Know what you Want
+Know what you want

-The late Steven Covey taught us to begin with the end in mind, because if you can see what it looks like, you can make it.
+The late Steven Covey taught us to begin with the end in mind because if you can see what it looks like, you can make it.
 Too many companies just keep moving ahead and seem to be happy that they are just moving.

-Cast a Clear Vision
+Cast a clear vision

 Change can be a hard thing for employees to handle, your goal as the CEO is to clearly communicate a path you are leading the team, so they not only give you a full days work, but also do it with a passion that encourages other employees to follow, and lets your customers see you truly care about their business.

 Have the right People with You

+It’s great to have passionate team members who believe in you and your vision for the company.
+You also need to have the right people in the right seats of the bus.
 When you review your business plans and the vision for your company, see if you have all the right people on the bus and in the right seats.
-Check whether there are any people who need to get OFF the bus so you have a team that can handle the hard work, and the fame that will follow.
+Check whether there are any people who need to get OFF the bus so you have a team that can handle the hard work and the fame that will follow.

 Stay on Course

 It’s easy to look back and see the results of our efforts, but when we are just moments from fame, things get a little stressful and doubt can creep in.
-A1 and Joe East have weathered a lot of storms since 1949.
-Even things like a fire in one of their stores last year, served to draw the team closer and show them that they can face the challenges and win.
+Your efforts to create a clear and compelling vision, written plan, and have a qualified team, will enable you to stay the course and on to fame.

 by Robert Hunt